BeerOnBeard/coffee-shop-order-system/README.md

 **PublicEventContracts** project are used for extra-domain event contracts.
 These events are meant to be consumed by projects outside of that specific domain.

 It is important to segregate inter- and extra-domain event contracts to limit the coupling between projects.

-## Domains

-There are three domains: CoffeeShop, Barista, Bakery.
-The CoffeeShop is the front-of-house POS system where orders for coffee and/or bakery items are submitted.
-The Barista will fulfill orders for coffees.
-The Bakery will fulfill orders for bakery items.
-It's up to the CoffeeShop domain to coordinate the Barista and Bakery domains to successfully fulfill an order.